HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Merchandising

 • The merchandising team plays a vital role in the product creation process, from product planning through production.
 Deciding product lineups and volumes through the year is an important aspect of the department's job.
 To do this, merchandisers communicate closely with R&D, the production department, and other divisions to determine the designs and materials required for each season's products.
 They also manage the launches of our strategic products in close cooperation with other key departments.
+Many UNIQLO products are manufactured in lots of roughly 1 million units.
+The merchandising department monitors sales conditions throughout the season, issuing instructions to increase or decrease production.
+The team's key responsibilities include minimizing surplus stock and shortages, so that all ordered items are sold.

 Top of page